bigolu/system-configurations/docs/tasks.md

 ## `sync`

 Run jobs to synchronize your environment with the code.
 For example, running database migrations whenever the schema changes.
-Run this anytime you incorporate someone else's changes, like when running `git checkout`.
-A git hook is provided to automatically run this after `git pull`.
+You shouldn't have to run this manually since a git hook is provided to automatically run this after `git pull` and `git checkout`.
 The list of jobs is in `lefthook.yaml`.

 - **Usage**: `sync [jobs]…`